Fydar/RPGCore/README.md

 # RPGCore

+## Introduction

 RPGCore is a framework for producing RPG games and mechanics in Unity.

 ![RPGCore Main Demo][MainImage]

+At it's core, it features a behaviour system that's used to create items and buffs.
+The behaviour system is setup using a visual scripting tool, shown below.

+![Graph Demo][ChargingBuff]

 The longterm goal of this project is to produce a framework that creates modular and event based mechanics for clients and servers.